comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Appends custom message with formatting tags for AI type and reason to the end of the post, topic, and edits after LLM analysis
 - Can be used to just append the custom message at the end of the post body after AI analysis (without forced muting)
 - Automatically removes expired muted users on cleanup if not previously un-muted by the human moderator before the mute expiration time.
 This deletes any pending unapproved post or topic
-- Allows the admin to monitor the muted users' table, remove users, or let the system auto un-mute users when their mute expires (other human moderators can use the essential premium moderation page feature)
+- Allows the admin to monitor the muted users' table, remove users, run cleanup, or see when next cleanup will occur (other human moderators can use the essential premium moderation page feature)
 - Allows the web admin to customize the prompt to have the LLM select the most appropriate "type" tag for the post

 ### Manual Management